BMW motorcycle cylinders

 The cylinders used from 1951 up to about 1960 are the “old” style.
-From about 1960 to the end in 1969 are what I call the “new” style cylinders.
-This applies to all twins from 1955 through 69.
-I can’t remember if it also applies to the singles.
-Maybe someone can tell me and I will include the info here.
+From about 1960 to the end of 1969 are what I call the “new” style cylinders.
+This article applies to all twins from 1955 through 69.

 The difference is in the lubrication of the pistons.
 BMW provided forced lubrication only to the left cylinder of the “old” style.
 It was expected for the crankshaft to “splash” enough oil onto the right cylinder to provide piston skirt oil.
-The crank does not provide enough splash for the right side and seizures, or collapsed pistons are common.
+The crank does not give enough splash for the right side, and seizures or collapsed pistons are common.
 In about 1960, BMW added oil pressure lubrication to both cylinders.
-The problems caused by lack of lubrication were solved.
+The problems caused by a lack of lubrication were solved.

 It is possible and recommended to drill a hole in the case to allow lubrication to the right cylinder.
 A kit includes the template and a bit and instructions.
 You may borrow it if you are willing to pay the cost of shipping.
 Contact Richard Sheckler at firstname.lastname@example.org

 The “new” style cylinders can be used on the older engines.
 They fit and seal perfectly.
 Still, no oil will be supplied to the right piston skirt.
 However, one can even drill a hole into the oil galley and get the lubrication to the right cylinder.
-This requires some knowledge, but isn’t hard to do and is a great upgrade.
+This requires some knowledge, but it isn’t hard to do and is a great upgrade.

-The problem comes in when one tries to use an “old” style cylinder on a “new” engine case with the hole for oil pressure.
-The shape of the old cylinder base is such that the oil pressure hole won’t be covered and it may leak badly.
+The problem arises when one tries to use an “old” style cylinder on a “new” engine case with a hole for oil pressure.
+The shape of the old cylinder base is such that the oil pressure hole won’t be covered and may leak oil badly.